Syntactic Analysis

 • use match groups to extract each part in your analysis.

 Then, we'll need to actually inspect the code.
 First we need to figure out the correct file.
-We do that by replacing '.' with '/' or '\' depending on the platform.
-Then we want to extract the code of the correct method.
-We can also do this with regular expressions.
+We do that by replacing !'.' with !'/' or !'\' depending on the platform.
+We can also use regular expressions to match patterns which is not nested.
+Luckily, cases in our benchmark suite are never nested, so we can use regular expression to quite effectively find them.

 Extract the code